Chronicle Lover? Amazing Berlin Awaits You Part 2

 The fourth tallest freestanding structure in Europe next to Moscow, Kiev, and Riga’s tower is Berlin TV Tower, the tallest building in Germany with a 368 meters tall, 203 meters above the ground, the only TV Tower existing in Europe.

-It has attracted huge number of tourists through the years with a record of 1 million visitors per year this Tower is a steel sphere form that has a restaurant installed on its 207th meters above the ground and a platform panorama view on 203 m.
+It has attracted a huge number of tourists through the years with a record of 1 million visitors per year this Tower is a steel sphere.
+The restaurant installed on its 207th meters above the ground and a platform panorama view on 203 m.

 Located near Alexander Platz you can easily access here via bus, train, or tram. there are different kinds of tariffs for to visit here, normally is from 15,50 up to 17,50 euros depending if you’ll choose to visit early in the morning or at night, and if you wish to eat at the sphere restaurant on the top it’ll be 23,50 euros/person with a guarantee of a window table or 17,50 depending on the availabilities of the tables.

 At the moment where I was in entrance building of this Tower, I really wanted to go up and see the restaurants view.

 I was more curious about how will it be at 207 meters away from the ground but rather due to the limited time that day I contained myself and save it for my next visit.

 One of the tops visited places in amazing Berlin is Germany’s largest urban square, where you can find many sights and attractions in the city including the TV Tower, “Brunnen der Völkerfreundschaft” (Fountain of Friendship among People) and the landmark World Time Clock.